nakatamaho/gmpxx_mkII/README.md

 ## News

-* 2024-10-13 License has been changed according to the original GMP.
+* 2024-10-13 License has been changed according to the LGPLv2 or later.
 Cleanups will be done later.
 * 2024-10-06 Released 1.1.0 (namespace has been changed to gmpxx)
 * 2024-09-16 Released 1.0.0